-Questionnaires developed and tested in a specific language cannot simply be translated and supposed to have the same psychometric properties as in the language and country of origin.
-Translated versions might be interpreted differently and cultural differences might adversely affect an instrument's measurement properties.
-Therefore, translated HRQoL instruments should be properly validated and tested before use in clinical studies that aim to demonstrate improved relative effectiveness of an intervention.
+Questionnaires developed and tested in a specific language cannot simply be translated and supposed to have the same psychometric properties as in the language and country of origin.30 Translated versions might be interpreted differently and cultural differences might adversely affect an instrument's measurement properties.1 Therefore, translated HRQoL instruments should be properly validated and tested before use in clinical studies that aim to demonstrate improved relative effectiveness of an intervention.31

-A literature review of methods to translate HRQoL questionnaires concluded that there is no empirical evidence in favour of one specific method for translating HRQoL instruments.
-The translation and cultural adaptation process should cover an assessment of equivalence.
-Equivalence covers several concepts, e.g. conceptual, item, semantic, operational, measurement and functional equivalence.
-Saladore in translation are several concepts, e.g. conceptual, item, semantic, operational, measurement and functional equivalence.
+A literature review of methods to translate HRQoL questionnaires concluded that there is no empirical evidence in favour of one specific method for translating HRQoL instruments.32 The translation and cultural adaptation process should cover an assessment of equivalence.
+Equivalence covers several concepts, e.g. conceptual, item, semantic, operational, measurement and functional equivalence.33

 For REA it is important that the assessments of equivalence are documented when HRQoL data are derived with translated and adapted instruments.
-The assessor of the relative effectiveness should evaluate the methodological rigour of the translation and cultural adaptation process, as well as the psychometric properties of the translated and adapted version, if this has not been done at the level of EMA (e.g. if new HRQoL is presented compared to the registration document).
-Several questionnaires have been translated, adapted and tested for cross-cultural applicability (e.g. SF-36, EQ-5D).
+The assessor of the relative effectiveness should evaluate the methodological rigour of the translation and cultural adaptation process, as well as the psychometric properties of the translated and adapted version, if this has not been done before, e.g. at the level of EMA if new HRQoL data is presented for a pharmaceutical compared to the registration document.
+Several questionnaires have been translated, adapted and tested for cross-cultural applicability (e.g. SF-36^{30, 34}, EQ-5D35).